yvoronoy/awesome-english/readme.md

 - [Today I Found Out](http://www.todayifoundout.com/) - Daily interesting fact articles from various authors.
 - [Newsy](http://www.newsy.com/) - Short news with transcriptions.
 - [Engoo](https://engoo.com/app/daily-news) - Daily news for english learners.

+### Books

+These books vary in complexity and genre, allowing learners to choose according to their interests and reading levels while improving their English skills effectively.

+- [Harry Potter Series](https://www.goodreads.com/book/show/6.Harry_Potter_and_the_Philosopher_s_Stone) - Harry Potter is a great choice for English learners because the series features a gradual increase in complexity from one book to another, allowing readers to develop their language skills progressively.
+- [Pride and Prejudice](https://www.goodreads.com/book/show/1885.Pride_and_Prejudice) - Although the vocabulary can be challenging, this classic novel offers rich insights into English literature and culture, making it a rewarding read for advanced learners.
+- [Animal Farm](https://www.goodreads.com/book/show/17044890-animal-farm) - A short allegorical novella that uses simple language to convey complex themes about power and society.
+It's an excellent choice for learners looking to expand their vocabulary while engaging with significant ideas.

 ## Writing
 **Tip:** Practicing writing every day, even for just a few minutes, will help you improve faster.